-A plastic surgery colleague introduced me to these fascinating tools.
-The exoskeleton is designed to decrease the forces on a muscle group.
-One company that makes these devices is Hapo.
-I have yet to try one, but I must admit I am curious.
-It looks odd and perhaps a bit scary to the patient; however, most of these are in use in the operating room rather than the ergonomic practice of surgery.
+Hopefully, this article has stimulated consideration of the ergonomic practice of surgery.
 Work is better when it does not hurt.
 One easy step any doctor can take is connecting with a physical therapist.
-Describe what your work is like, The most important factors for preventing disc herniation what kind of movements and positions you are in, and where include avoiding prolonged, static flexion of the neck in one you feel sore.
+Describe what your work is like, what kind of movements and positions you are in, and where you feel sore.
 The physical therapist can design a series of exercises to strengthen the weaker muscles in that movement group and decrease muscle fatigue.